tembo-io/tembo-images/README.md

 *   `/var/lib/postgresql/tembo`: The directory where [Tembo Cloud] mounts a persistent volume and stores persistent data:
-    *   Tembo initializes and runs the cluster from the `pgdata` subdirectory.
+    *   `pgdata`: Tembo initializes and runs the cluster from this subdirectory.
+    *   `mod`: Tembo stores extension module libraries this subdirectory.
-    *   Given a Postgres major version, e.g., `17`, the Tembo stores extension shared libraries in `17/lib` and extension data files in `17/share`.
+    *   `share`: Tembo stores and extension data files in this subdirectory.
-    *   Given an Ubuntu code name, such as `noble`, Tembo stores shared system libraries required by extensions in `noble/lib`.
+    *   `lib`: Tembo stores shared libraries required by extensions in this subdirectory.

 *   `/usr/lib/postgresql`: The home of the PostgreSQL binaries, libraries, and header & locale files.
 Immutable in [CloudNativePG] and [Tembo Cloud].